Plant Conservation Day > Plant conservation guided tour

 Many of the most endangered plants are conifers, cacti/succulents, cycads, carnivorous plants, orchids, palms, bulbs and native wildflowers.
 These plants are often found in habitats that are highly threatened, susceptible to over-collection in the wild, and under threat from invasive species.
 These groups of plants are also very common in the plant collections of gardens and zoos.

-Ten percent of the world's trees are threatened with extinction, including 56% of all conifers!
+At least ten percent of the world's trees are threatened with extinction, including 56% of all conifers!
 The Global Trees Campaign website includes a searchable database of the World List of Threatened Trees and excellent tree profiles—a great resource for assembling your plant list.

 BGCI's "Plant Search" is a searchable database of plant species in cultivation at botanic gardens and zoos around the world.
 More than 500 institutions have shared their accession data to help BGCI identify which threatened species are safe in plant collections.
 However, the names of gardens holding species are not available to protect the security of the plants.
 If your institution has not already done so, you can share your accession data with the "Plant Search" database and get a full report of the conservation status of your entire collection.